metadocuments/bookdown-sdf/README.md

 * How to configure theme
 * Use a less crappy web server in the container
 * Add k8s deployment to drone setup (add note that the deployment must be created manually)

+* TODO create repo for survey of sources for a survey of alternatives
+* TODO create repo for COLA spelunking
+* TODO Create repo for stupid bash tricks? :thinking: